 The Leibovitz Annual Conference takes place at the end of the academic year, usually the week of graduation.
 Each year 4 to 6 students present their research.
 In addition, student cohorts say goodbye to peers going on internship.
-A dinner typically follows the meeting, though this year's format will be evaluated carefully due to the pandemic.
+A dinner typically follows the meeting.
 We ask students to hold off their end-of-year travel plans until after graduation (usually the second Friday in May) so that they are available to participate in this important annual celebration.
+Each student is required to present their research at the Leibovitz Conference at least once before the end of their fourth year.
+Students typically present their master's research projects but can select any piece of research conducted at USC to present.

 Department Poster Presentations of students' 2nd year projects.
 Third year students are required to present their research and all other students are strongly encouraged to attend and support their peers.
 The poster presentations usually take place early in the students' third year.
-With COVID this event may be held virtually.

 Annual Clinic Orientations.
-Each year, during the first or second week of di-prac, there will be a mandatory clinic orientation held during class time.
+Each year, during the first or second week of di-prac, there will be a mandatory clinic orientation held during class time, and other orientations may be scheduled as deemed necessary.